-The Company and Just Eat plc have agreed on arrangements in respect of awards under the PSP, the RSP, the Just Eat Deferred Share Bonus Plan 2018 (the "DSBP"), the Just Eat Sharesave Scheme, the Just Eat Ireland Sharesave Scheme and the Just Eat International Sharesave Scheme (together, the "Sharesave Schemes"), the Just Eat Group Holdings Limited Company Share Option Plan and the Just Eat Group Holdings Limited Company Share Option Plan No. 2 (International) (together, the "CSOP"), the Just Eat Share Incentive Plan and the Just Eat International Share Incentive (Free Share) Plan (together, the "SIP"), the Just Eat Joint Share Ownership Plan (the "JSOP") and the Just Eat Group Limited Enterprise Management Incentive (EMI) Share Option Plan (the "EMI") (all Just Eat share plans together, the "Just Eat Share Plans"), the most important of which are set out below.
+The Company and Just Eat plc have agreed on In connection with the Combination, the Co-operation Agreement sets out certain agreed arrangements in respect of awards under the PSP, the RSP, the Just Eat Deferred Share Bonus Plan 2018 (the "DSBP"), the Just Eat Sharesave Scheme, the Just Eat Ireland Sharesave Scheme and the Just Eat International Sharesave Scheme (together, the "Sharesave Schemes"), the Just Eat Group Holdings Limited Company Share Option Plan and the Just Eat Share Incentive Plan and the Just Eat International) (together, the "CSOP"), the Just Eat Share Incentive Plan and the Just Eat International Share Incentive (Free Share) Plan (together, the "SIP"), the Just Eat Joint Share Ownership Plan (the "JSOP") and the Just Eat Group Limited Enterprise Management Incentive (EMI) Share Option Plan (the "EMI") (all Just Eat share plans together, the "Just Eat Share Plans"), the most important of which are set out below.

-- unvested PSP and RSP awards will vest on the Scheme Court Order being obtained subject to (i) assessment of any applicable performance conditions on, or shortly prior to, Scheme Court Order and (ii) (except in relation to any awards granted prior to or on 31 December 2017) time pro-rating; - subject to any required approvals being obtained at the Takeaway.com EGM, DSBP awards will be automatically "rolled-over" into comparable awards over Ordinary Shares; - unvested Sharesave Scheme options will become exercisable on the Scheme Court Order being obtained to the extent of savings made at the point of exercise.
-However, as an alternative, the Company will offer participants in the Sharesave Schemes the opportunity to exchange or "rollover" their options for equivalent options over Ordinary Shares; - all options, including CSOP and EMI options, (whether vested in connection with, or prior to, the Combination) will lapse no later than six months after the Scheme Court Order is obtained; and - Just Eat Shares held under the SIP and JSOP at the Scheme Record Time will participate in the Scheme in the same way as other Just Eat Shareholders.
+- unvested PSP and RSP awards will vest on the Offer Effective Date or on the Scheme Court Order being obtained (as applicable) to the extent determined by the remuneration committee of Just Eat plc in accordance with the terms of the PSP and RSP (as applicable), subject to (i) assessment of any applicable performance conditions on, or shortly prior to, the Offer Effective Date or the date of the Scheme Court Order being obtained (as applicable) and (ii) (except in relation to any awards granted prior to or on 31 December 2017) time pro-rating (to be applied on a whole month's basis, rounding down for any part of a month); - subject to any required approvals being obtained at the Takeaway.com EGM, DSBP awards will be automatically "rolled-over" into comparable awards over Ordinary Sharesin accordance with the terms of the DSBP.
+If such approval is not obtained, DSBP awards will vest in full on the Offer Effective Date or the date of the Scheme Court Order (as applicable); - subject to any modifications required to meet local law requirements and/or any legally required tax approvals, unvested Sharesave Schemes options will become exercisable on the Offer Effective Date or the date of the Scheme Court Order being obtained(as applicable) to the extent of savings made at the point of exercise.
+However, as an alternative (and, in relation to any participant who is to be a Managing Director, subject to any required approvals being obtained at the Takeaway.com EGM), the Company will offer participants in the Sharesave Schemes the opportunity to exchange or "rollover" their options for equivalent options over Ordinary Shares;

+- allthe holders of vested options, including CSOP and EMI options, (whether vested in connection with, or prior to, the Combination) will lapse no later than six months after the Scheme Court Order is obtained; and and CSOP options, may exercise their options before their lapse date and participate in the Takeaway.com Offer in the same way as other Just Eat Shareholders; and - Just Eat Shares held under the SIP and JSOP at the Scheme Record Time will participate in the Scheme in the same way as other Just Eat Shareholders. - participants in the SIP and JSOP will, via the relevant trustee, be able to participate in the Takeaway.com Offer in the same way as other Just Eat Shareholders.
+International SIP awards will be settled in accordance with participants' unconditional entitlements.